- Accreditation: triple-accredited Business School - AACSB, EQUIS, AMBA

 Mathematical Introduction to Networks

-This class will demonstrate the central role network theory plays in mathematical modelling.
+This module will demonstrate the central role network theory plays in mathematical modelling.
 It'll also show the intimate connection between linear algebra and graph theory and how to use this connection to develop a sound theoretical understanding of network theory.
 Finally, it'll apply this theory as a tool for revealing structure in networks.

 This class explores the stochastic discount factor approach to asset pricing.
 The stochastic discount factor approach provides a general framework for evaluating issues in asset pricing.
 The aim of the class is to examine a number of theoretical and empirical issues in asset pricing.